-You can also cheat and use a Future Value Calculator, like this one on Investopedia.
+You can also use a Future Value Calculator, like this one on Investopedia.

-Using the fairly common The Multiply By 25 Rule and the 4 Percent Rule, we can continue our calculation and determine how much we need to save.
-This is ideally how much we should have in our retirement saving right when we are getting ready to retire.
+Using The Multiply By 25 Rule and the 4 Percent Rule, you can continue your calculation and determine how much you need to save.
+This is ideally how much you should have in your retirement savings right when you are getting ready to retire.

-Target Retirement Saving = Retirement Income * 25
+Target Retirement Savings = Adjusted Retirement Income * 25

-I need to save about $3 million to begin retirement!
+You need to save about $1.5 million to begin retirement!

 Well, don’t fall off the chair just yet…

-Using this Investment Calculator at Bankrate, you could potentially save $3 million in 30 years by investing $1,800 a month in the Stock Market (assuming 9% annualized return).
+Using this Investment Calculator at Calculator.net, you could potentially save $1.5 million in 30 years by investing ~$900 a month in the Stock Market (assuming 9% annualized return).
 This $900 a month represents about 21.6% of your income, so you do have to hustle a bit to get there.

 Comparing Against Online Calculators